The 2009 Associated Students election ended Thursday in a landslide victory for the Open People’s Party.

 “I’m happy, excited, glad about everything,” she said.
 “I’m excited to get to work.”

-Janelle Mungo, the S.W.A.P. candidate for external vice president of statewide affairs, said she wasn’t disappointed about her personal loss but was frustrated about the lack of representation among the winners.
+Janelle Mungo, the SWAP candidate for EVPSA, said she wasn’t disappointed with her personal loss, but was frustrated about the lack of representation among the winners.